To read the course descriptions, click here.

 Students may prepare to teach at the secondary level (grades 7-12) by completing the adolescent teacher certification program.
 The fieldwork in this program is conducted in the subject area in which students are preparing to teach.
 The department is licensed to prepare teachers of English, social studies, biology, chemistry, physics, earth science, French, Spanish, Latin, and mathematics.
 Adolescent certification candidates must meet certain requirements regarding their areas of concentration, and must student teach at the seventh-grade level or higher in the subject area in which they seek certification.

 Teaching English to Speakers of Other Languages Certification (P-12)

 Students may prepare to Teach English to Speakers of Other Languages (TESOL) in preschool through grade 12.
-In addition to completing a similar complement of teacher education seminars, field placements, and distribution requirements to students in the adolescent program, students pursuing TESOL certification must take a set of dedicated seminars, four courses in one or more foreign languages, and also EDUC 230 Teaching English Language Learners, and EDUC 231; students must major in anthropology, arts and education, English, French & Francophone studies, history, individual studies (BA), international relations, psychology (BA), sociology, Spanish & Hispanic studies, theatre, or writing & rhetoric.
+In addition to completing a complement of teacher seminars, field placements, and distribution requirements similar to those in the adolescent program, students pursuing TESOL certification must take four courses in one or more foreign languages, and EDUC 230 and EDUC 231; students must major in anthropology, arts and education, English, French & Francophone studies, history, individual studies (BA), international relations, psychology (BA), sociology, Spanish & Hispanic studies, theatre, or writing & rhetoric.

 Teacher Certification in Art (P-12)